DevExpress/devextreme-documentation/api-reference/10 UI Components/DateBoxBase/1 Configuration/invalidDateMessage.md

 ---
 ---
 ##### shortDescription
-Specifies a message displayed if the typed value is not a valid date or time.
+Specifies a message that is displayed if the typed value is not a valid date or time.

 ---